businessmanagement101/businessmanagement101.github.io/docs/foundations/leadership-governance.md

     This dilemma is a crucial test for corporate governance.
 The **board of directors** must approve the capital allocation plan, ensuring it aligns with the long-term interests of shareholders.
 This is also where the **principal-agent problem** can resurface in the form of "empire-building."
 A CEO might be tempted to reinvest profits in low-return projects just to increase the size of the company.
 A vigilant board must challenge this, ensuring that capital is only reinvested when it can generate value, and is returned to shareholders otherwise.

-Of course.
-Here is the concluding part of the lesson, which summarizes the key points and sets the stage for the next topic.

----

 ## :material-flag-checkered: Conclusion: A Bridge to the Next Debate